 Who are the Kilimanjaro mountain crew and why do we need them?

 The mountain crew are an essential group of support staff that help you summit Mount Kilimanjaro.
 Your extensive team consists of hard-working Kilimanjaro porters, guides and cooks.
 They provide specially trained support throughout the climb to assist you in reaching the summit.

 - Porters – carry all of your food and gear.

 - Guides – guide you safely and efficiently up the mountain.

 - Cooks – provide all meals (breakfast/lunch/dinner).

-We organise all of our Kilimanjaro crews alongside Chris, our local travel leader.
+We organise all of our Kilimanjaro crews alongside Chris, our Tanzania local travel leader.
 Our Kilimanjaro guides are licensed by the Kilimanjaro National Park and speak fluent English.
-They are trained in acute mountain sickness (AMS) and mountain first aid.
+They are trained to deal with acute mountain sickness on Kilimanjaro (AMS, or altitude sickness) and mountain first aid.
 Importantly, they understand the network of shortcuts to escort climbers to safety need be.

 How big is a Kilimanjaro mountain crew?

 The size of your Kilimanjaro crew depends on how many members are in your climbing group and how much your bags weigh.
 This ultimately effects how much you will need to tip.
-According to the guidelines set out by KPAP, each Kilimanjaro porter is allowed to carry a maximum of 20kg (including their own gear).
-We cap each bag at a maximum weight of 16kg.
-This means we know exactly how many guides and porters will be required before the trip, and therefore an accurate Kilimanjaro tipping budget for each climber.
-This keeps recommended Kilimanjaro tipping budgets transparent and to a minimum.
+According to recommendations set by the Kilimanjaro National Park (KINIPA), each Kilimanjaro porter is allowed to carry a maximum of 20kg (including their own gear).

 - Porters – 3 per person